joffreyverd/notes/src/tech/git.md

 # change the last commit
 git commit --amend

-# update one or more of the three last commits
-git rebase -i HEAD~3

 # delete the last local commit
 git reset HEAD~1

 # abort the current merge
 git merge --abort

-# abort the changes
-git rebase --abort

-# save the changes
-git rebase --continue

 # /!\ put local branch as the remote branch
 git reset --hard origin/dev